jvanbockryck/nem-catapult-metadata-proposal/README.md

 The red parts are the updates.
 Green are new metadata.
 This extension shows that having multiple instances of the same metadata type is also useful.
 In our case, the e-token generation is based on two oracles: localwind.electricity and localwind.e-tokenwhitelist.

-A new NEM Catapult metadata property is here introduced, to indicate a whitelist is required:
+For whitelisting purposes, the following NEM Catapult metadata property are proposed:
-> **"nem:whitelist"** (should be true)

-Two LocalWind metadata properties are added:
-> * **"lwe:whitelistEndpoint"**: The endpoint where the e-token whitelist document (Verifiable Claim) can be retrieved
+> * **"nem:whitelistEndpoint"**: The endpoint where whitelist document (Verifiable Claim) can be retrieved
-> * **"lwe:whitelisterDID"**: The identity DID of the Whitelister
+> * **"nem:whitelisterDID"**: The identity DID of the Whitelister

 Important to notice - not shown in pictures - that the KYC provider needs to co-sign the e-token transactions.